ora0600/confluent-new-cdc-connector/simulate_DR.md

 ```

 Result: Simulation worked as expected.
 To bring this into a better view, DB DR Setup must be implemented correctly with Dataguard and Services.

+How to add an outbound server to standby and make is restartable automatically during switch role, check [here](https://github.com/ora0600/confluent-new-cdc-connector/blob/main/add_outbound_to_standby.md)